acgeoffrey/habitTracker/README.md

 ### Overview

-- This app helps to create and track habits.
+- This is a Full Stack Habit Tracker app helps to create and track habits.
 And it has two views, Daily view and Last 7 Days view to get a better idea on how you are progressing with your habits.

 ### Screenshot